-Think of your online presence as a building.
-Before we can do the fancy trim work, we must first dig a hole and put in a foundation.
+Think of your online presence as building a custom home.
+Before we can add fancy crown molding and granite counter-tops, we must first dig a hole and put in a foundation.

 Four C’s of Beginner Content Marketing